Skip to content

 • At least 2 GB of available memory

-Create a project directory and add these two files:
+Create a project directory and add this file:

 docker-compose.yml